A participant requested to walk them through an example of how to use the Simple Infrastructure Asset Management Diagram 3.

 So there’s a, looking at Demand and how does that impact on how you manage your assets and delivering your services and both your Expenditure and your Financials.

 And then there’s that Risk.
 And we’re just talking about that a minute ago.
-Some assets are higher risk.
+Some assets are at higher risk.
 Some activities are higher risks.

 Typically, the Risks, if you don’t think about it, are the ones that will catch you out are if they are big ones.